-The recovery and rehabilitation process plays a crucial role in helping you get back on your feet and resume an active lifestyle.
+When you have total knee replacement (TKR) surgery, the recovery and rehabilitation process plays a crucial role in helping you get back on your feet and resume an active lifestyle.
 It can help you heal from surgery faster and greatly improve your chances for long-term success.

-Rehabilitation begins almost immediately after your wake up from surgery.
-Within the first 24 hours you will begin standing and walking using an assistive device—with the help of a physical therapist (PT).
-In fact, it’s critical to get up and use your artificial knee as soon as possible.
+Rehabilitation begins almost immediately after you wake up from surgery.
+Within the first 24 hours, you’ll begin standing and walking using an assistive device with the help of a physical therapist (PT).
+Assistive devices include walkers, crutches, and canes.

 Your PT may ask you to walk for brief periods using an assistive device.
-He or she may also request that you use a regular toilet rather than a bedpan and attempt to climb a few steps at a time.
+They may also request that you use a regular toilet rather than a bedpan and ask you to try to climb a few steps at a time.

-Your PT may ask you to go on longer walks outside your hospital room, climb up and down a flight of stairs, move onto a chair or a toilet without assistance, and reduce the use of a walker, crutches or a cane.
+Your PT may ask you to go on longer walks outside your hospital room, climb up and down a flight of stairs, move onto a chair or a toilet without assistance, and reduce the use of a walker, crutches, or a cane.

 Goals by discharge:

 - Get in and out of bed and perform transfers with the least amount of help possible using appropriate assistive devices.

 - Walk at least 25 feet and go up and down stairs using a walker or crutches.

 - Achieve a 90-degree range of motion with your knee so you can perform sit-to-stand transfers.